 By Kym Burke

-Additionally, you can plan on “resetting” your body while you garden to help you stay comfortable and injury-free.
-If you’ve got a full day of gardening ahead, be sure to schedule periodic “extension” breaks.
-Check out the two extension exercises below that will help reset your body.
+Plan on “resetting” your body while you work to help you stay comfortable and injury-free.
+If you’ve got a full day of outdoor work ahead, be sure to schedule periodic “extension” breaks.

 Standing Extension